sparkflows/sparkflows-docs/docs/tutorials/analytics/transaction-data-analytics.rst

 Transaction Data Analytics
 ==========================

 This workflow reads in a dataset.
-It then print the results from the sample dataset and analysing using graphs.
+It then prints the results from the sample dataset and analysing using graphs.

 Worklow
 -------